Relationship Drama

 Relationships encounter several interdependence dilemmas.
 These dilemmas are situations where the immediate well-being of one person is incompatible with the immediate well-being of the partner.
 John wants Mexican food, but Sally wants a hamburger.
 Navigating dinner is a simple compromise but when these dilemmas invade critical values (family, religion, child raising) a couple must find creative solutions.

-While elaborating on relationship dilemmas, Caryl Rusbult, et al. explains, “it is less important that partners enact constructive behaviors than they not enact destructive behaviors” (2004, location 9556).
+While elaborating on relationship dilemmas, Caryl Rusbult et al. explains that it is “less important that partners enact constructive behaviors than they not enact destructive behaviors” (Rusbult et al., 2001).
 We should avoid hurtful practices with vigor.
 They damage and healing takes a long time.

 The Four Horsemen